 During this course you will also be able to view the Energiewende from different angles while using a variety of didactical methods.
 You will have room to integrate your own oppinion, as well as working with academical literature in order to justify relevant points of view concerning this topic.

 The course is open to students of all disciplines.
-The workload includes watching the videos, further research and production of own content.
+The workload includes watching the videos, further research, the completion of an electronic exam and production of own content.

 The Videos could also be interesting for policymakers, journalists, campaigners, and the general public.
 If you have questions or suggestions, please contact us